 - Polar Bear 12-pack cooler (14″ x 7″ x 12″; good size to take on a hike but won’t hold much to come home from a store)

-One thing that I didn’t realize until I received mine is that its folds almost flat for storage — definitely smaller than the previous soft cooler, which still kept its boxy shape but could be “mushed” into a smaller space.
+One thing that I didn’t realize until I received mine is that its folds almost flat for storage — definitely smaller than my previous soft cooler, which still kept its boxy shape but could be “mushed” into a smaller space.

 On one hand, I don’t want to encourage anyone to spend more on any piece of gear than they feel they can.
 And many times, I try to show how a less expensive alternative can work pretty well.
 But I also want to point out equipment where spending a little more really does get you more, and this is one of those cases.
 If you’re in hot locale, and will be giving your provisioning cooler some rough use, I really think these are worth the money.